warhamernl/libft/README.md

 git clone the folder and then go inside the libft folder with your terminal.

-type in make to compile the libary.
+type in 'make' to compile the libary.